LukaszRados/lukaszrados.github.io/content/posts/en/menorca-weekend-gravel-cycling.md

 ---
 title: 'Weekend gravel cycling in Menorca'
 published_at: '2023-05-29'
-intro: Our ferry leaves Barcelona on Wednesday in the evening.
+intro: Wednesday evening, Port of Barcelona.
+We are ready for a ten hour long ferry ride.
 After locking the bicycles, we try to make ourselves comfortable in the seats and get some sleep.
 We have four days in Menorca ahead of us.
 According to the forecast they will be very windy, cloudy and rainy.
 category: 'photography'
-background: v1620583043/stories/hitchhiking-in-iceland/45_k5ykj1.jpg
+background: v1685305584/stories/menorca-weekend-gravel-cycling/menorca_23_drwev6.jpg
 ---

 This is our second visit to Menorca.
 We visited the island during the year spent on Moonshine.
 It was a short, a few hours long visit that left us wanting more.